undersight/undersight.co/src/pages/projects/matcher/index.md

 > But it also opened my eyes to what really is important about a service that's targeted at consumers: that they want to use it.

-Because I was meeting all of my users at least once a week—and because they had *a lot* to say about the product, as we were warming up before every match—I had a seemingly never-ending supply of invaluable and brutally honest user feedback.
+Because I was meeting all of my users at least once a weekâ€”and because they had *a lot* to say about the product, as we were warming up before every matchâ€”I had a seemingly never-ending supply of invaluable and brutally honest user feedback.
 Therein lies, who knows, the solution every PM's been looking for.
-Just get your team to play football with your users—data will start pouring in immediately.
+Just get your team to play football with your usersâ€”data will start pouring in immediately.

 </article>